• Skip to primary navigation

 • Add arrowroot powder to oat/almond mix and rub coconut oil into mixture with hands until a breadcrumb-like consistency is achieved.

-• Blend dates and add to mixing bowl.
-Add water and mix everything together until a dough forms.
+• Blend dates in blender and add to mixing bowl.
+Add cold water and mix everything together until a dough forms.
 If it's crumbly add a little more water.

-• Spreading flour of your choice on worktop, roll out pastry until it’s about ½cm thick.
+• Spreading flour of choice on rolling surface, roll out pastry with a rolling pin until it’s about ½cm thick.

-• Use 9cm circular cookie cutters to create 12 pie bases.
-Use a small star-shaped cookie cutter to cut out an equal number of pastry stars (these will be pie tops).
+• Use a 9cm round cookie cutter to create 12 pastry circles.
+Use a small star cutter to cut out an equal number of pastry stars from remaining pastry (these will be pie tops).

-• Gently push circular bases into greased muffin tins.
+• Gently push circular bases into greased muffin tin.

-• Fill each pastry base with 2 tablespoon of filling and top with a pastry star.
+• Fill each pastry base with 2 tablespoon of filling and add a pastry star to the top of each pie.

 • Bake in oven for 20-25 minutes until pastry tops are golden and cooked.